trcodegt/test-WebVideoApp/README.md

 # Test project

-Please fallow this steps for project setup.
+Please follow these steps for project setup.

-## Add this properties from Firebase project
+## Add these properties from the Firebase project.

 apiKey
 authDomain